 - The IAABC Code of Ethics and Standards of Practice

-- IAABC Member Guidelines
+- The IAABC LIMA Guidelines and Addendums

-- Species Certified and Associate Certified
+- Species Certified

 - Shelter Certified and Affiliate

-- One reference from a shelter manager, board member or supervisor.
+- One reference from a shelter manager, board member or supervisor

-- Two references from coworkers familiar with your work.
+- Two references from coworkers familiar with your work

 Please take a moment to complete the brief, secure endorsement form at this link: [we include a link that takes them to a form].